SmartDataAnalytics/SML-Bench/learningsystems/progolem/README.md

 ## Installation

 To make use of the GILPS an installed [YAP](http://www.dcc.fc.up.pt/~vsc/Yap/downloads.html) system is required.
-There are YAP software packages for the most common Linux distributions as well als binary and source distributions on the [YAP web page](http://www.dcc.fc.up.pt/~vsc/Yap/downloads.html).
+There are YAP software packages for the most common Linux distributions as well as binary and source distributions on the [YAP web page](http://www.dcc.fc.up.pt/~vsc/Yap/downloads.html).
 In any case you should make sure that the YAP executable is in your `$PATH`.